Ag Ed & STS Professional Development

 Host organization: Nebraska Department of Education, Career and Technical Education

-Optional graduate credit available: ALEC 893, Sec 803, Class 7420 (1 hour) Instructions on registering.
+Optional graduate credit available: ALEC 893, Sec TBA, Class TBA (1 hour) Instructions on registering.
 Course instructor: Nathan Conner.
-Graduate course expectations: Scholarly report due August 1, 2025.
+Graduate course expectations: Scholarly report due Monday, August 3, 2026.
 See syllabus on CANVAS, for assignment details, after registering for the course.

 The Nebraska Career & Technical Education Conference is the premier professional development event for CTE teachers in Nebraska!
 The focus of the conference will be to address current and ongoing themes in Career & Technical Education and support administrators and teachers throughout the state in learning new pedagogical skills and technical content, while expanding their professional network.